In Romania, ‘modern slaves’ burn noxious trash for a living

 The slums of Sintesti, like Roma communities elsewhere, have long been ignored by authorities.
 They’re made up of makeshift homes, where unofficially rigged electricity cables hug the ground and run over a sea of trash.

 “For too many years, they were allowed in some way to do this dirty job,” Berceanu said.
-“Nobody came here in the past.. to see what’s happening.”
+“Nobody came here in the past … to see what’s happening.”

-On one day in April during a patrol of the local area, authorities seized a van loaded with 5,000 kilograms of illegal copper, worth as much as 40,000 euros ($48,000).
-That’s just a small cog in the local illegal metal recycling industry and highlights the staggering revenue it can bring to the wealthy homeowners.

 But on top of the considerable social ills, according to the environment chief, the fires can significantly hike pollution in Bucharest, potentially by as much as 20-30%, at times pushing air quality to dangerous levels.